 In Los Angeles he began performing in improv and sketch comedy shows.
 Soon he ventured into the world of stand-up comedy and hosted a monthly show called "Die Laughing" in which he performed with the likes of Tig Navaro, Paul F. Tompkins and Zach Galifiankis.

-Recent film credits include starring opposite Jenna Fischer in A Little Help.
+Film credits include starring opposite Jenna Fischer in A Little Help.
 Also Still Waiting, where he reprised his role as Calvin, the loveably insecure waiter in the sequel to the comedy Waiting.
 Other notable film roles include State of Play with Russell Crowe, Kicking and Screaming with Will Ferrell, Sex and Death 101 with Winona Ryder, The First 20 Million is Always the Hardest with Rosario Dawson, as well as Not Another Teen Movie, and Two Days with Paul Rudd.

-|Mollie Benedict||(? - present) 2 children|
+|Mollie Benedict||(? - present) (2 children)|